core-wg/senml-spec/draft-ietf-core-senml.md

 ## Considerations

 The SenML format can be extended with further custom fields.
 Both new base and regular fields are allowed.
-See
-{{iana-senml-label-registry}} for details.
 Implementations MUST ignore fields they don't recognize.

 All SenML Records in a Pack MUST have the same version number.
 This is